vSwitch and Controller

-For the vSwitch Controller to communicate with the XenServer resource pool, the XenServer resource pool must use Backwards compatibility mode.
+For the vSwitch Controller to communicate with the Citrix Hypervisor resource pool, the Citrix Hypervisor resource pool must use Backwards compatibility mode.
 This mode is the default.
 You can specify this setting on the Pool Properties page in XenCenter.
 For more information, see the XenCenter Help.

 Configure high availability

-To ensure that XenServer hosts can always reach an active vSwitch Controller, use Citrix high availability for the vSwitch Controller VM.
-For more information about enabling high availability on XenServer, see High Availability.
+To ensure that Citrix Hypervisor servers can always reach an active vSwitch Controller, use Citrix Hypervisor high availability for the vSwitch Controller VM.
+For more information about enabling high availability on Citrix Hypervisor, see High Availability.
 Continuous operation of the vSwitch Controller is critical to the operation of networking for all VMs.
 To ensure high availability of the vSwitch Controller VM, set its

 restart-priority to 1 and